tesis/meanstack/README.md

 ## Objectives

 MongoDb Express AngularJs NodeJS Project (MEAN)
- - authentication (login) system (reset password to be done)
+ - authentication system (WIP: reset password / confirmation )
- - connecting with mongoDb using mongoose
+ - mongoDb using mongoose
  - Express version should be at least 4.1
  - restricted access for CMS (part of the project)
  - non logged in users can access only basic pages
  - logged in users can add / edit / delete customers, access tasks pages
  - CRUD provided for users and customers
  (at this stage)
  - WIP:
- -- users can only be registered with invitation
+    - users can only be registered with invitation
- -- users will be able to assign tasks, etc...
+    - users will be able to assign tasks, etc...

-## Structure
+#### Structure
 -------------------------
 access.log
 app.js